SovereignCloudStack/docs/standards/certification/digisov-and-cert.md

 as some companies continue to call solutions that are not on-demand, not self-service API driven, not metered
-(see [NIST defnition of cloud](https://nvlpubs.nist.gov/nistpubs/legacy/sp/nistspecialpublication800-145.pdf)) to be (private clouds).
+(see [NIST defnition of cloud](https://nvlpubs.nist.gov/nistpubs/legacy/sp/nistspecialpublication800-145.pdf)) to be (private) clouds.
 We talk about real clouds, where deployment of infrastructure is API-driven, unlocking DevOps teams productivity.

 The levels as seen by the SCS movement are: